 The digital revolution undoubtedly moves quickly.
-According to PWC's Retail and Consumer Industry Global CEO Survey, over 50 percent of retail and consumer goods CEOs are specifically concerned with keeping up with the pace of technological change
+According to PWC’s Retail and Consumer Industry Global CEO Survey, more than 50 percent of retail and consumer goods CEOs are specifically concerned with keeping up with the pace of technological change.

-Consumer packaged goods (CPG) and retail executives are tasked with making the best decisions for the growth of their companies, but they are not always sure what to do when faced with so many challenges.
+Consumer packaged goods (CPG) and retail executives are tasked with making the best decisions for the growth of their companies, but they’re not certain what to do when faced with so many challenges.
 With rapid changes in automation and technology, companies across both industries are fighting to remain competitive and innovative.

 Observe and Report

-Unfortunately, the current employment model does not provide retail and CPG companies the resources they need to recruit better employees.
-But they are are starting to embrace new employment models with small but rapid changes.
-By focusing on access over acquisition, companies are ramping up their innovation and organizational agility and adapting to new human capital solutions.
+The current employment model does not provide retail and CPG companies the resources they need to recruit better employees, however, businesses are starting to embrace new employment models with small but rapid changes.
+By focusing on talent access over acquisition, companies are ramping up their innovation and organizational agility and adapting to new human capital solutions.

-that focus on vetted global networks, niche expertise, and project-based work, are allowing CPG and retail companies to tap into new skills that were previously unavailable to them.
-By leveraging and sharing contingent workers, and supplementing their in-house knowledge with expertise from flexible talent pools, companies are better equipped to address talent shortages, support their digital needs, bring innovative strategies into their day-to-day businesses, and capitalize on the best market opportunities.
+For example, expert talent marketplaces that focus on vetted global networks, niche expertise, and project-based work, allow CPG and retail companies to tap into needed skills that were previously unavailable to them.
+By leveraging and sharing independent professional project-based workers to supplement in-house knowledge with expertise from flexible talent pools, companies are better equipped to address talent shortages, support their digital needs, bring innovative strategies into their day-to-day businesses, and capitalize on the best market opportunities.

 It’s clear that the current CPG and retail landscape is ripe for innovation, but not without its challenges.
 As businesses across this industry struggle to remain competitive, they must address these challenges head on and continue to look for advanced ways to meet the evolving needs of customers and employees.